davidecapone/WeightedMatrixFactorizationModel/README.md

 # IRProject
-This is the repository for the Information Retrieval's project (University of Trieste, Data Science & Scientif Computing Master Degree)
+This is the repository for the Information Retrieval's project (University of Trieste, Data Science & Scientif Computing Master Degree).

+The dataset provided here has been utilized in the Netflix Prize, an open competition organized by Netflix to identify the best algorithm for predicting user ratings on films.
+The grand prize of $1,000,000 was awarded to the BellKor's Pragmatic Chaos team, which emerged as the winner.

 ## Recommender systems